-This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living often correlates with better rehabilitation.
+This tells you the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's often correlates with better rehabilitation services.

 - Proctor HospitalAcute Care Hospitals 11.63 miles away5409 N Knoxville Ave Peoria Illinois 61614Voluntary non-profit - Private(309) 691-1000

 - Saint Francis Medical CenterAcute Care Hospitals 14.77 miles away530 Ne Glen Oak Ave Peoria Illinois 61637Voluntary non-profit - Private(309) 655-2000

 - Methodist Medical Center of IllinoisAcute Care Hospitals 15 miles away221 N E Glen Oak Ave Peoria Illinois 61636Voluntary non-profit - Private(309) 672-5522

 - Advocate Eureka HospitalCritical Access Hospitals 17.18 miles away101 S Major St Eureka Illinois 61530Voluntary non-profit - Private(309) 467-2371